Osrican in the real world

 This ended up influencing some choices I took when creating Osrican, it's the reason why there's a cross in the flag of Osric, and it's why I've focused on adding a lot of religious terminology into the language (mostly loanwords from Ancient Greek).

-Of course, given the geographical location of my fictional setting (the Balkans) I thought it would make more sense to make it so the predominant Abrahamic religion of Osric was orthodox christianity rather than catholicism, which has very different artwork and imagery compared to catholic art (it's not similar to the "dark fantasy" aesthetic), but I still decided to include a lot of religious vocabulary as I worked on the language, despite the fact that I don't tend to spend much time thinking about real life religions on account of being an agnostic atheist.
+Of course, given the geographical location of my fictional setting (the Balkans) I thought it would make more sense to make it so the predominant Abrahamic religion of Osric was orthodox christianity rather than catholicism, which has very different artwork and imagery compared to catholic art (it's not similar to the "dark fantasy" aesthetic), but I still decided to include a lot of religious vocabulary as I worked on the language.

 Because of all of this I have also considered writing stories with a darker tone set in medieval Osric, or perhaps literature written by Osrican speakers which fits into the dark fantasy aesthetic that I find so inspiring, these would most likely be written in Old Osrican or Early Modern Osrican.